Skip to content

 Admissions

-Here’s what you will need to enroll
+Here's what you'll need to enroll

 Students who are interested in our Ed.D. in Educational Leadership – Higher Education Administration online program must have earned at least a master's degree from an accredited institution.

 The Arkansas State Doctorate of Education in Educational Leadership is a highly competitive and limited class size program.
 Admission is not guaranteed even if your file is complete.
-Applications are evaluated based on a holistic approach including, but not limited to, leadership indicators, research papers, original work, publications, personal statement, academic readiness, work experience, and professional goals/aspirations.
+Applications are evaluated based on a holistic approach including, but not limited to, leadership indicators, research papers, original work, publications, personal statement, academic readiness, work experience, and professional goals/aspirations

-• Complete online application and submit a nonrefundable $50 fee
+• Complete online application and submit a nonrefundable $50 fee.

-• Official transcript(s) sent from the registrar of the college/university attended.
-Official transcripts are sealed transcripts sent from the sending institution.
+• Send official master’s transcript sent from the registrar of the college/university attended.
+Official transcripts are sealed transcripts sent from the granting institution.

 • Submit a professional resume.